 Student Housing: Twenty-two of the 23 campuses comprising the CSU system operate housing facilities under the State University Revenue Bond Act of 1947.
-In Fall 2010, the design capacity for the housing facilities was 45,264 spaces, which was approximately 11% of the Fall 2010 enrollment for CSU.
-Operational capacity by campus is set forth in Appendix C-2-"AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY SYSTEMWIDE REVENUE BOND PROGRAM FUND AS OF JUNE 30, 2010."
+In Fall 2011, the design capacity for the housing facilities was 46,714 spaces, which was approximately 11% of the Fall 2011 enrollment for CSU.
+Operational capacity by campus is set forth in Appendix C-2-"AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY SYSTEMWIDE REVENUE BOND PROGRAM FUND AS OF JUNE 30, 2011."
 The Gross Revenues derived from the housing facilities constitute a portion of the Gross Revenues securing the Systemwide Revenue Bonds.

-Student Union: As of Fall 2010, 22 of the 23 campuses in the CSU system operated student union facilities and collected student body center fees.
+Student Union: As of Fall 2011, 22 of the 23 campuses in the CSU system operated student union facilities and collected student body center fees.
 The student body center fees constitute a portion of the Gross Revenues securing the Systemwide Revenue Bonds.

 Parking: All 23 campuses operate parking lots and structures to accommodate students, faculty, staff and visitors.
 Establishment of parking rates is delegated by the Board to the Chancellor, who further delegates the authority to each respective campus president.
-As of June 30, 2010, there were approximately 159,409 parking spaces comprising the parking projects designated under the Indenture.
+As of June 30, 2011, there were approximately 159,206 parking spaces comprising the parking projects designated under the Indenture.
 The parking revenues constitute a portion of the Gross Revenues securing the Systemwide Revenue Bonds.

 Student Health Facilities: Twenty-two of the 23 campuses in the CSU system operate student health facilities and collect a health center facility fee that constitutes a portion of the Gross Revenues securing the Systemwide Revenue Bonds.
-These fees are not pledged to secure any indebtedness other than the Systemwide Revenue Bonds.
+The student health facility fees constitute a portion of the Gross Revenues securing the Systemwide Revenue Bonds.

-Continuing Education Facilities: On each of the CSU campuses, there are several types of Extended University programs offered by CSU that comprise the Continuing Education Program: Certificate Programs; On-line Programs and Courses; Professional Development; Off-Campus Degree Programs; Test Preparation; and Corporate Training and In-Service Education.
+Extended and Continuing Education Facilities: On each of the CSU campuses, CSU offers a variety of Extended and Continuing programs including credit degree and certificate programs, off-campus and online programs, professional development, corporate training and programs for international students.
 Each student enrolling in a continuing education class pays a fee per class collected at the time of registration.
 The fees are established by each campus and constitute a portion of the Gross Revenues securing the Systemwide Revenue Bonds.